Over 19,500 individuals from 29 counties participated in 158 Outreach experiences last year.

 A free, virtual two-day Visual Arts Teacher Retreat for middle and high school Visual Arts teachers in South Carolina.
-Teachers will have the opportunity to help students build sketchbook development strategies, fine-tune effective critique and feedback skills, and participate in activity and discussion-based experiences.
+Teachers will have the opportunity to help students build sketchbook development strategies, fine-tune effective critique and feedback skills, and participate in an activity and discussion-based experiences.
 Learn more.

 - Elementary Arts Teacher Retreat (Filled for 2020)

-A free, virtual two-day special topic retreat for South Carolina's Elementary Dance, Drama, Music and Visual Arts teachers focused on teaching the arts to elementary students in a changed learning environment.
+A free, virtual two-day special topic retreat for South Carolina's Elementary Dance, Drama, Music, and Visual Arts teachers focused on teaching the arts to elementary students in a changed learning environment.
 Learn more.

 - Outreach: Williamsburg County School District Partnership

 In 2015, the Governor's School established a partnership with Williamsburg County School District in the Pee Dee region of the state.
 The partnership was established initially to support the district after the “1000 year flood,” and thanks to strong regional support, it has grown into an annual effort.
-We seek to support all five art areas in district schools, and place extra emphasis on arts areas not currently fully funded by the district, including Drama, Dance and Creative Writing.
+We seek to support all five art areas in district schools, and place extra emphasis on arts areas not currently fully funded by the district, including Drama, Dance, and Creative Writing.

 - Library Services: Greenville County Juvenile Detention Center Partnership